 As the cornerstone of this initiative, the Provost’s Faculty Development Fund will provide $25 million in central resources over a five-year period for faculty recruitment, faculty appointments, and pipeline development.
 It will provide matching funds (a supplement of up to half the salary for three years) to support the appointment of faculty targets of opportunity who would enrich diversity or contribute on another dimension of strategic importance to the university.

-The fund will also provide support (up to half the salary) for approximately ten visiting professors each year.
-These Presidential Visiting Professors will be exceptional scholars and practitioners who contribute to inclusive excellence.
-Information about the Presidential Visiting Professors appointed each year is posted here.
+The fund will also provide support (up to half the salary) for approximately ten visiting faculty each year.
+These Presidential Visiting Fellows will be exceptional scholars and practitioners who contribute to inclusive excellence.
+Information about the Presidential Visiting Fellows appointed each year is posted here.

-Deans may apply for funding by nominating distinguished scholars who would enhance the excellence, inclusivity, and/or diversity of the faculty and the curriculum.
+Deans or their designates may apply for funding by nominating distinguished scholars who would enhance the excellence, inclusivity, and/or diversity of the faculty and the curriculum.
 When matched by resources of the appointing school, the available funding will be $50 million.

 How to participate: Faculty wishing to submit a nomination should consult with their chair or dean, then submit to the chair or dean a proposal including: the nominee’s name, whether the nomination is for a ladder or visiting appointment, the nominee’s CV, and a brief description of how the nominee would contribute to inclusive excellence at Yale.